 If you had a root canal in San Diego, you need to care for your treated tooth and the rest of your oral cavity by maintaining a good routine.
-Brush with a soft bristled toothbrush twice daily.
-Floss to avoid gum irritation and food trapping between teeth.
+Brush with a soft-bristled toothbrush twice daily.
+Floss to avoid gum irritation and food trapped between teeth.
 While you need to brush gently around your root canal tooth, there is no reason to avoid routine brushing and flossing.

 You can also rinse with an antibacterial rinse to help reduce your chances of infection and gum irritation after your root canal.
 This in addition to flossing and brushing can help dislodge food and plaque trapped between teeth.

 Avoid alcohol and tobacco products

 If you just had a root canal, it is wise to avoid products that can harm your newly treated tooth.
 A root canal procedure makes your tooth and gum more vulnerable to infection right after the procedure.
 Consuming alcohol and using tobacco products can delay wound healing.

 Visit your dentist

 After your tooth gets a root canal, it is susceptible to fracturing because it needs a new support system.
 It is very important to follow up with your dentist to discuss restorative options like a crown or bridge.
 Leaving a root canal tooth without restoration is likely to fail and cause pain in the future.
 Also remember that you invested time, finances, and your health into your root canal treatment so you don’t want to compromise this tooth.

 If you experience any issues like facial swelling, allergic reaction, or severe pain, you want to contact your dentist for an emergency visit.
 You should not ignore severe symptoms as they could indicate an infection and require assistance.